White supremacist disavowed by UCP and federal Tories joined Bernier’s party

 OTTAWA — An alleged white supremacist who was kicked out of Alberta’s United Conservative Party found a new political home in Maxime Bernier’s fledgling People’s Party of Canada — at least briefly.

-Adam Strashok’s name has vanished from the membership list on the “People’s Network — Alberta” Facebook page, along with virtually all other evidence of his previously active life on social media.
+Adam Strashok’s name has vanished from the membership list on the “People’s Network — Alberta” Facebook page (where “Mad Max supporters” there organize online), along with virtually all other evidence of his previously active life on social media.

 But a cached version of the page from mid-September shows that he had joined the party and signed up two others.